alvarlagerlof/neurodiversity/README.md

 We’re a community looking for awesome people to join us.
 Neurodiverse people, writers, developers, designers and more are all welcome.

 [Joining the Discord server](https://discord.gg/48kqk6KcZ8) is the simplest way to help out.
-More options are liset on the [join page](https://neurodiversity.wiki/join)
+More options are listed on the [join page](https://neurodiversity.wiki/join)

 ## Contributing